 Sage is considered to be an ideal neighbor for rosemary.
 Its preferences in terms of location are therefore identical.

 The list of sage varieties is endless.
 Salvia officinalis is the classic version used for both medicinal and culinary purposes.
-You can recognize it by its beautiful purple blossoms and use its leaves to make tea, which is considered to be antiperspirant and is said to help with colds and digestive problems.
-Make your own herbal candies out of its leaves, too!
+You can recognize it by its beautiful purple blossoms and use its leaves to make tea, which is considered to be an antiperspirant and is said to help with colds and digestive problems.
+Make your own herbal candies out of their leaves, too!

 Thyme also belongs in every kitchen herb garden.
-It is considered to be antibacterial, an anti-inflammatory and an expectorant and has therefore been used to treat respiratory diseases such as wet and dry coughs and bronchitis since ancient times.
+It is considered to be antibacterial, anti-inflammatory and an expectorant and has therefore been used to treat respiratory diseases such as wet and dry coughs and bronchitis since ancient times.
 Its digestive regulating properties are also said to make food more easily digestible.

 The plant is easy to care for and feels most comfortable in a dry, sunny place.
 If you want to grow a splendid blooming variety, choose creeping thyme.

 Here’s a simple herb garden idea: Why plant normal chives when you can have garlic chives?
-Its leaves are broad and flat, not like its cousin’s tube-shaped ones, and its blossoms white.
+Its leaves are broad and flat, not like its cousin’s tube-shaped ones, and its blossoms are white.
 When grown in partial shade, you can harvest large quantities of fresh produce every week in the summer and use it to prepare dips and herb butter, refine dishes or freeze it for the winter months.
 By the way, its beautiful white flowers are also edible!